Axheladini/JavaScript-ful-XPATH-from-target-element/README.md

 //body/div[2]/div/div[2]/div/article[1]/header/h2/a

-It was a perfect solution for me when generating XPATH for an element for using it with Selenium.
+It was a perfect solution for me when needed to generate XPATH for an element which later was used with Selenium!